-The Board of Directors reviews the NASDAQ listing standards definition of independence for audit committee members and has determined that all members and alternate members of our Audit Committee are independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the NASDAQ listing standards).
+The Board of Directors reviews the NASDAQ listing standards definition of independence for audit committee members on an annual basis and has determined that all members and alternate members of our Audit Committee are independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the NASDAQ listing standards).
 No members of the Audit Committee received any compensation from us during the last fiscal year other than directors' fees.
-The Board of Directors has also determined that each member (including alternate members) of the Audit Committee qualifies as an "audit committee financial expert," as defined in applicable Securities and Exchange Commission ("SEC") rules.
+The Board of Directors has also determined that each member (including alternate members) of the Audit Committee qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
 The Board made a qualitative assessment of the members' level of knowledge and experience based on a number of factors, including formal education and experience.
 The Board has also unanimously determined that all Audit Committee members and alternate members are financially literate under current NASDAQ rules and listing standards that at least one member has financial management expertise.
 In addition to our Audit Committee, Messrs.
 Mead and Parker and Ms. English also serve on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
-Mr. Dullum, who served on our Audit Committee until February 2008, also served on the audit committees of Gladstone Capital Corporation and Gladstone Investment Corporation during fiscal 2007.
 Our Audit Committee's alternate members, Messrs.
-Adelgren and Coulon, also serve as alternate members on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
+Adelgren, Coulon and Outland, also serve as alternate members on the audit committees of Gladstone Investment Corporation and Gladstone Capital Corporation.
 The Board of Directors has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Audit Committee.

-REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS
+REPORT OF THE AUDIT COMMITTEE OF THE BOARD OF DIRECTORS(1)